← Heimdall Docs

 An App is Heimdall's unit of tenancy.
 If you are building a SaaS product, each of your customers is an App.
 If you are building a platform, each workspace or organization is an App.

 All data in Heimdall is scoped to an App.
-Users, roles, permissions, tokens, and audit logs belong to exactly one App and are invisible to all others.
-This isolation is enforced at the database level, not just in application code.
+Roles, permissions, tokens, and audit logs belong to exactly one App and are invisible to all others.
+This isolation is enforced automatically on every query.

 Key properties